Home > About Winedoctor

 Can we try it out?

 - Bordeaux profile: reports generally vary from three to eight pages.
 My profile of Cos d'Estournel is in the middle.
+Note this is already an outdated profile; the one in the site has since been updated.

 - En primeur tasting report: recent en primeur reports tend to stretch over about 35 pages.
 My 2011 St Emilion report is just four pages from my 2011 primeurs review.

 - Loire profile: I cover the entire Loire Valley, from Muscadet to Sancerre.
-This profile of Lise et Bertrand Jousset is typical, although some are longer.
+This profile of Lise et Bertrand Jousset is typical, although some are much longer.

 - Loire tasting report: my Loire 2012 report was the most detailed early assessment yet.
 My two-page section on 2012 Muscadet was typical.